n8henrie/n8henrie.github.io/_posts/2012-01-30-siri-set-my-alarm.md

 _
 _
 Nate:_ _Siri, set my alarm for 6:30 tomorrow.
-Siri: Sorry, I can&#8217;t set, change, or remove alarms for specific days.
+Siri: Sorry, I can’t set, change, or remove alarms for specific days.

 Nate: _Rolling eyes._ Siri, set my alarm for 6:30.
 Siri: You already have an alarm set for 6:30 am on Friday.
-I&#8217;ll turn it on for you.
+I’ll turn it on for you.

 Nate: _Frowning. _Cancel.
 Siri, set an alarm for 6:30 tomorrow.
 Siri: You already have an alarm set for 7 am tomorrow.
-I&#8217;ll turn it on for you.
+I’ll turn it on for you.

 Nate: _Increasing agitation. _Change it to 6:30.
 Siri: Okay, setting an alarm for 6:30 pm tomorrow.